Traffikboosters/STARZCRM23/CALENDAR_INTEGRATION_GUIDE.md

 ### Updates
 - Widget automatically updates with new features
 - No maintenance required on your website
-- All functionality managed through Starz
+- All functionality managed through STARZ

 ## Next Steps

-1. **Deploy Starz** to get your permanent domain
+1. **Deploy STARZ** to get your permanent domain
 2. **Copy embed code** from Calendar Integration settings
 3. **Add to website** on desired pages
 4. **Test booking flow** with a test appointment